LakshmiVadhanie/LakshmiVadhanie/README.md

 ---

+I build **production-grade ML systems and LLM-powered applications** with a focus on scalability, latency, and real-world impact.
 Always building, sometimes breaking, mostly shipping.